MSR Hubba Hubba NX

 Despite weighing 3.5 pounds, the Hubba Hubba's interior is not cramped even with two average-sized adults.
 A symmetrical floor and dual-hubbed pole design are a big help here: whereas some manufacturers like Big Agnes with their Copper Spur or Tiger Wall models cut weight with slanted walls that taper in at the feet, MSR kept the interior open and spacious.
 This leaves the option for two backpackers to sleep head to foot to maximize shoulder room and comfort.
 Among tents in its weight and all-around quality class, we’ve only found one model that can beat it: Nemo’s Dagger.
 The Nemo has a 3-inch-taller ceiling, longer floor—giving it 2 more square feet of area—and its pole structure stretches the walls to make the interior a bit more livable.

-With new composite poles borrowed from their winter collection, a sturdy freestanding shape, and full-coverage rainfly, the MSR Hubba Hubba NX is a solid performer in wet and windy conditions.
-The Easton Syclone poles are one of the biggest changes for the 2019 Hubba Hubba, but we’ve already had a chance to test their performance on MSR’s 4-season Access and Remote tents.
+With composite poles borrowed from their winter collection, a sturdy freestanding shape, and full-coverage rainfly, the MSR Hubba Hubba NX is a solid performer in wet and windy conditions.
+The Easton Syclone poles were one of the biggest changes for the 2019 Hubba Hubba, but we'd already had a chance to test their performance on MSR’s 4-season Access and Remote tents.
 In short, the poles are designed to flex and return to their original shape—even in very strong gusts—rather than permanently bend or snap like an aluminum or carbon design.
-The layout itself has remained the same with a single-hubbed unit running the spine of the tent before splitting at both ends.
+The layout itself remained the same with a single-hubbed unit running the spine of the tent before splitting at both ends.
 At the center is a ridge pole that opens up the interior by creating vertical sidewalls and increases structural rigidity for cross winds.

-In addition to its excellent weather resistance, the MSR’s rainfly and vestibule deign is among our favorite on the market.
+In addition to its excellent weather resistance, the MSR’s rainfly and vestibule design is among our favorites on the market.
 To start, accessing the tent requires far less gymnastics than a typical backpacking model because the vestibule zips from the side (rather than the center), which creates a large D-shaped opening.
 Further, a built-in gutter system means that water will run down the side of the rainfly when unzipped—and not onto your head.
 The fly also can fold its way into a number of configurations, including being rolled back halfway into stargazing mode or from the sides to make for great vistas out either door.
 Should the rain move in while the tent is in any setup, it’s a simple process to get it back and ready to hunker down.
 Our only complaint is this department is that the total vestibule space is on the small side at 17.5 square feet (Nemo’s Dagger is significantly larger at 22.8 sq. ft.).

 Liberal use of mesh in the upper portion of the tent makes the MSR Hubba Hubba NX an effective ventilator.
 To further aid airflow, there are deployable vents at either end of the rainfly, which we’ve found effective for drawing out humid air in both cool and warm conditions.
 Their location lower down on the sides also means that you can open them in light rainfall without compromising the tent’s waterproofing.
 And as a bonus for including all of that mesh, stargazing is very good if you roll back the rainfly on a clear night (although some panels of solid nylon slightly obstruct your views).